mvolkmann/blog/src/indexeddb.md

-Unlike relational databases that are composed of tables with records that are composed of columns, IndexedDB databases are composed of stores that hold objects with properties.
+Unlike relational databases that are composed of tables with records that are composed of columns, IndexedDB databases are composed of stores that hold records with properties.

 Objects within stores can be retrieved by their key, and by optional indexes.